 An Experienced Team

-The Advance is part of a national effort, The Newsroom, which is supported by a coalition of donors through the Hopewell Fund, a 501c(3) public charity that supports innovative and effective public interest projects.
+The Advance is part of States Newsroom, a national 501(c)(3) nonprofit supported by a coalition of donors.
 The Advance retains editorial independence.